dotnet/tye/docs/tutorials/hello-tye/00_run_locally.md

     You should have a solution called `microservice.sln` that references the `frontend` and `backend` projects.

-2. If you haven't already, stop the existing `tye run` command using `Ctrl + C`.
-Run the `tye` command line in the folder with the solution.
+2. Run the `tye` command line in the folder with the solution.

     ```text
     tye run